bradbell/rustad/readme.md

 1. Subtraction, division and all the standard math functions.

 2. Reduce tape size both during recording and by optimizing the operation sequence.
-For example multiplication by the constants zero and one does not need to be recorded.
+For example: multiplication by the constants zero and one and addition by zero does not need to be recorded.

-3. Add dynamic parameters; i.e., function arguments that can change value but act as constants when differentiating.

-4. Forward and reverse sparse derivative calculations (sparsity patterns are already implemented).
+3. Forward and reverse sparse derivative calculations (sparsity patterns are already implemented).

 ## Wish List